anytizer/open-ideas/ideas/sanskrit-text-to-speech/readme.md

-Sansktrit Language can be used to read / write any humanly spoken words.
+Sanskrit Language can be used to read / write any humanly spoken words.
 And it is a great idea to pick this language as a reference.

 Things to learn: